 III.
 ROLE OF ADVISORtop

-Throughout the process described in this document, the Complainant and Respondent each have the right to be accompanied by an advisor of choice as well as a support person of choice (maximum of two such individuals).
+Throughout the process described in this document, the Complainant and Respondent each have the right to be accompanied by an advisor of choice.
 The advisor may be present at any meeting related to resolution of a report under the Policy and may be anyone of the individual’s choosing.
 A party’s advisor may provide support and advice to the party at any meeting and/or proceeding, but they may not speak on behalf of the parties or otherwise participate in, or in any manner delay, disrupt, or interfere with meetings and/or proceedings.
 With the exception of the advisor’s live questioning during a hearing, the advisor may observe and provide guidance or advice to the party (in a non-disruptive manner).
 NYU may remove or dismiss advisors who do not abide by the restrictions on their participation or who are otherwise disruptive.
 Generally, the Title IX Coordinator or designee, Investigator(s), and/or Adjudicator will communicate directly with the Complainant or Respondent, and any communications between NYU and an advisor may only occur after a FERPA waiver has been executed.
 An advisor should plan to make themselves reasonably available, and the University will not unduly delay the scheduling of meetings or proceedings based on the advisor’s unavailability.

 If a party does not have an advisor for the hearing, NYU will provide an advisor, free of charge, who may be, but is not required to be, an attorney, to attend the hearing and conduct questioning on behalf of that party.
+In such instances, NYU will select the specific advisor to assign to the party.
 In its discretion, NYU may also provide an advisor to a party who does not have one at an earlier stage in the Investigation and Adjudication Process.